-Due to the resource limitations of the robot hardware, the number of nodes and connections that the robot can store on its hardware is quite limited.
-From a hardware point of view, the memory available on the robot itself is the major constraint.
-In addition to the actual learning problem, this section is also addresses the challenge of finding a good compromise between the network's complexity and its processing accuracy.
+Due to the resource limitations of the robot hardware, the number of both nodes and connections that the robot can store on its hardware is quite limited.
+From a hardware point of view, the memory available on the robot itself is the major bottleneck.
+In addition to the actual learning problem, this section also addresses the challenge of finding a good compromise between the network's complexity and its processing accuracy.

 A second constraint to be taken into account concerns the update mechanism of the back-propagation learning algorithm.
-As is well known, back-propagation temporarily stores the calculated error sums as well as all the weight changes Δw{ij} [4].
+As is well known, back-propagation temporarily stores the calculated error sums as well as all the weight changes $\Delta w{ii}$ [4].
 This leads to a doubling of the memory requirements, which would exhaust the robot's onboard memory size even for moderately sized networks.
-As a workaround, this section stores those values on the central control PC and communicates the weight changes by means of the wireless communication facility.
+As a workaround, the approach presented here stores those values on the central control PC and communicates the weight changes by means of the wireless communication facility.
 This separation is illustrated in Fig. 8.